timabell/0x5.uk/content/blog/2025-07-15-mandatory-reading-for-tech-leaders.md

 A lot of the best practice in software (lean, kanban etc, continuous delivery etc) have their roots in the scientific understanding of flows of work developed at the world-leading car manufacturer Toyota.

-This book goes far beyond the detailed improvement of a production line, and the theories involved, and covers into the company culture that enables high performance lean operations, developing leadership, transforming organisations (the case study being the turnaround of the [NUMMI plant](https://en.wikipedia.org/wiki/NUMMI) under Toyota's care).
+This book goes far beyond the detailed improvement of a production line and the theories involved; covering the company culture that enables high performance lean operations, developing leadership and transforming organisations (the case study being the turnaround of the [NUMMI plant](https://en.wikipedia.org/wiki/NUMMI) under Toyota's care).

 ## Further reading 📚